kanrin/brainfuck-go/README.md

 cat helloworld.bf | bf
 # you can run with debug mode, at least print all stack
 cat helloworld.bf | bf -d
-# if you want more member stack(default is 128), can use -s
+# if you want more memory stack(default is 128), can use -s
 cat helloworld.bf | bf -s 65535
 ```